foundrytom/OpenAssetIO-gRPC/README.md

 ## Goal

-Provide a low-friction way for hosts integrate OpenAssetIO such that side-effects on it's runtime are minimised.
+Provide a low-friction way for hosts to integrate OpenAssetIO such that side-effects on its runtime are minimised.

 > **Note:**
-> This is a proof-or-concept project that aims to explore and understand
+> This is a proof-of-concept project that aims to explore and understand
 > the potential benefits, and costs of using gRPC to achieve this goal.
 > The code is by no means well robust or well tested.